mincrmatt12/pycommunicate/docs/ref/dom.rst

    This class tracks an element by selector, and provides many utility functions and properties for it.

    These are created by :py:class:`~pycommunicate.proxies.dom.html.HTMLWrapper` and should not be created manually.

+   .. py:method:: prop(name, value=None)

+      Wrapper around :py:meth:`~ElementWrapper.get_property()` and :py:meth:`~ElementWrapper.set_property()`.
+This is part of the new chainable API.

+      Calling this without value or with value set to None will result in getting the property and returning its value.
+      Calling this with a value will set the property to value, and return the element.
+You can chain calls in this way.

+      :param str name: The name of the property to get/set
+      :param object name: The value to set to, if None do a get.

+      .. versionadded:: 0.0.8

    .. py:method:: get_property(property_name)